 When you're ready to apply, you can use our online application form and select ‘Biomedical, Biomolecular and Pharmacy’ as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code PHBM4820219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code PHBM4820219 when applying.